MARS-Group-HAW/model-knp-traffic/README.md

 ## Output Analysis

 The model produces one CSV file and one GeoJSON file per agent type.
 The CSV file contains each agent's state per simulation step and the GeoJSON file contains each agent's travel trajectory.
-In addition, a set of raster data are created that can be used to generate heatmaps over the KNP road network (see [Model Output](#model-output)).
+In addition, a set of raster data are created that can be used to generate heatmaps over the KNP road network (see [Model Output](#model-output) in this README).
 The travel trajectories can be visualised with [kepler.gl](https://kepler.gl).

 See Section 5 of the [final report](./Documentation/KNP_Traffic_Model_Final_Report.pdf) for exemplary result visualisations.